All Episodes

 No, no, no.

-That they was not vomiting when he was remembering his wife.
+He was not vomiting when he was remembering his wife.

 No, no, no, no.

-So here you have client number nine, Eric Massa.
+Client number nine, Eric Massa.

-Uh we were just trying to keep a French kook in the Democrat Party.
+We were just trying to keep a French cook in the Democrat Party and keep him in the House of Representatives.

-Uh and it's been taken way out of context.
+And it's been taken way out of context.

-I think it's November 9th of last year.
+Look, this guy, we've got the Washington Times story from, let's see, I think it's November 9th of last year.

-Yeah, we'll uh we'll we'll link to it.
+Yeah, we'll link to it.

 Here's what he said, though.

-So if we got your meetings to 6040, you'd vote there was single payer to bill, you'd vote for it.
+So if we got your meetings to 60-40, you'd vote.

-Oh, I absolutely would vote for single payer.
+Oh, I absolutely would vote for single-payer.

-So the reason this guy opposed a health care bill is not because he's a conservative, and not because he's worried about Washington corruption, and not because he's worried about the consent of the government.
+So the reason this guy opposed a health care bill is not because he's a conservative and not because he's worried about Washington corruption and not because he's worried about the consent of the government.

-He opposed it because it wasn't liberal enough, or socialist enough, or Marxist enough, or whatever you want to call it.
+He opposed it because it wasn't liberal enough or socialist enough or Marxist enough or whatever you want to call it.

 And I warned you people yesterday about this.